EddyVerbruggen/iOSMinVersion-PhoneGapBuild-Plugin/README.md

 > On Build it is not possible to specify a minimal iOS version, but it is possible to set this in the .plist.
 > This plugins sets the correct value based on the setting in config.xml.
 > I am not sure whether or not during creation of the .ipa the plugin setting is used, so
-> please test it and reject this plugin in case it doesn't work.
+> please check whether or not the resulting .ipad has the correct value for `MinimumOSVersion` and reject this plugin in case it doesn't work.
 > _This comment will be removed by me after approval._